 The idea that it takes 21 days to form a habit is tossed around all the time, but the idea likely originated in Dr. Maxwell Maltz’s 1960 book, Psycho-Cybernetics.
-As a surgeon observing patients who initially had trouble adjusting to their new appearance after plastic surgery or amuputation, Maltz noted:
+Maltz makes an observation in the book, based on his work as a plastic surgeon that led to a big game of broken telephone.
+In observing patients who had a limb amputated or had plastic surgery he noted:

 “[It takes] a minimum of 21 days for an old mental image to dissolve and a new one to jell.”– Dr. Maxwell Maltz

 Maltz never made the claim that 21 days is enough to change a habit or perception every time.
 And he didn’t even conduct a rigorous study: he was just making an observation!
 But catchy phrases like “21 days to form a habit” spread; it’s a timeline is short enough to get people excited but long enough that it feels believable.
 Soon the idea was showing up in self-help books and seminars and people were believing it.

 Phillippa Lally conducted a study at University College London in 2009 to find out how long it actually takes to form a habit.
 She found that on average, it took people 66 days to form a habit, but the range between responses was huge, from 18 days to 254 days.
 That’s a lot of variety!

 You know what else has a lot of variety?

 We’re all a little bit different, and the time it takes to form a habit depends on a number of things, like the habit itself, our experiences, our personality, and our schedule.
 So while you can form a habit in 21 days, it doesn’t work every time.

 The good news?
 There are some things that make it easier to form a new habit.